Phoenix Nights

 The show was written by Peter Kay, Neil Fitzmaurice and Dave Spikey.
 All three writers star in the show, with Kay also directing in the second series.
 All the music was written by Toni Baker and Peter Kay.
 Additional material was provided by Paddy McGuinness.

 Two series have been produced, which were first broadcast in 2001 and 2002 respectively.
 The first series transmission dates were brought ahead to January 2001 due to the success of Kay's first home video stand-up release Live at the Top of the Tower, released in November 2000, and That Peter Kay Thing winning Best New TV Comedy at the British Comedy Awards, which meant the series began broadcasting before editing had even been completed on all episodes.

-Phoenix Nights won the People's Choice Award at the British Comedy Awards 2002, and was nominated for several others.
+Peter Kay's Phoenix Nights won the People's Choice Award at the British Comedy Awards 2002, and was nominated for several others.

 Characters

 The owner of The Phoenix Club is wheelchair user Brian Potter (played by Peter Kay), who has presided over two clubs in the past: the first (The Aquarius) flooded, the second (The Neptune) burned down.
 His ambition, with the help of Jerry St Clair, is to see The Phoenix Club become the most popular in Bolton and thus outdo his nemesis, Den Perry (Ted Robbins), owner of rival club The Banana Grove.